 But wait.
 It is important that you have tried to resolve your problem yourself first.
 It may be that a simple solution is only a phone call or email away.
-If you are a participant of the National Disability Insurance Scheme, your NDIS local area coordinator (LAC) or support coordinator is the ideal initial step.
+If you are an NDIS participant, your NDIS local area coordinator (LAC) or support coordinator is the ideal initial step.
 If you have no luck there, that is when you move onto finding an advocate.

 Individual disability advocacy – how does it help?

 ‘Individual advocacy’ organisations raise awareness of your problems and help you navigate the situation in order to seek solutions.
 This model might also work hand in hand with self advocacy, in helping you resolve your issue while encouraging you (and giving you the tools) to stand up for your rights.